Dudlileif/autosteering/project_status.md

 - Saving/loading of vehicles, equipment

 - IMU, WAS and GNSS comms with hardware
-  - USB/Serial or network UDP, WebSocket possible for http hosted site
+  - USB/Serial or network UDP
   - WAS and IMU configurator

 - Autosteering comms with hardware